-Evaluation Cycle: Goal Setting and Development of the Educator Plan goals.
-Evaluators may participate in such meetings.
+Evaluation Cycle: Goal Setting and Development of the Educator Plan

 A. Proposing the Goals

 1. Educators must consider goals for grade-level, subject-area, department teams, or other groups of Educators who share responsibility for student learning and results, except as provided in (2) below.
 Educators may meet with teams to consider establishing team